motherjones/simple-slider/README.md

 In order for the slider to be able to read your spreadsheet, you'll need to make your new spreadsheet public.
 Go to `File` and click on `Publish to the web,` then click on `Start publishing`.

 A URL will appear.
-It will something like this: `https://docs.google.com/spreadsheet/pub?key=0Arenb9rAosmbdG5GWHFXbWJlN1hTR2ZmN3lZMVZkOHc&output=html`
+It will look something like this: `https://docs.google.com/spreadsheet/pub?key=0Arenb9rAosmbdG5GWHFXbWJlN1hTR2ZmN3lZMVZkOHc&output=html`

 Copy that link.
 This is your spreadsheet ID or url, which you will use to connect your spreadsheet to the slider.